Cybernetics-Lab-Aachen/ejob-o-mat/README.md

 All sources are available under a BSD 2-clause license and can be used for any purposes, also commercial usage.
 The author does not provide any support.

 # Contact
-In order to get in contact with the author, please write a mail to thorsten.sommer@ima-zlw-ifu.rwth-aachen.de Please notice, that the author does not provide any support.
+In order to get in contact with the author, please write a mail to thorsten.sommer@ima-zlw-ifu.rwth-aachen.de Please notice, that the author cannot provide support.